cloudmesh/cm_metric/doc/user_manual/source/manual.rst

 * Configuring data importer
   ::

-    fg-metric-converter -p openstack -n $nodename -db mysql[postreSQL] -dh $mysql_server_ip -du cloudmetrics -dp YOUR_PASSWORD
+    cm-metric-converter -p openstack -n $nodename -db mysql[postreSQL] -dh $mysql_server_ip -du cloudmetrics -dp YOUR_PASSWORD

-  + What fg-metric-converter basically does...
+  + What cm-metric-converter basically does...
     ::

       SELECT * from instances (OPENSTACK)
       and then
       INSERT into instance (CLOUD METRICS)

-* New cron job for fg-metric-converter
+* New cron job for cm-metric-converter
   ::

-   5 * * * * fg-metric-converter ...
+   5 * * * * cm-metric-converter ...
 *If you have several openstack services, iterate these steps.*

 Nimbus
 ^^^^^^
-For Nimbus, Cloud Metrics simplys converts Nimbus' sqlite3 to Cloud Metrics database using fg-converter.
+For Nimbus, Cloud Metrics simplys converts Nimbus' sqlite3 to Cloud Metrics database using cm-converter.

 *This is a daily update based on cron.*